Historic Hotels and Resorts in Puerto Rico

 1077 Ashford Ave, San Juan

-During the 1950s, Puerto Rico came into its own as a tourism destination and, as a result, modern hotels started to appear — most notably Hotel La Concha in Condado.
+During the 1950s, Puerto Rico came into its own as a tourism destination and, as a result, modern hotels started to appear — most notably Hotel La Concha a Renaissance Resort in Condado.
 Designed by architects Osvaldo Toro and Miguel Ferrer, the innovative style of the building is known as Tropical Modernism, which was inspired by nature to create distinctly modern spaces in a tropical context.

-One of its most emblematic features is the double curved ceiling of the Perla Restaurant, originally named Club La Concha, which resembles the interior of a conch shell and features enormous glass windows overlooking the Atlantic Ocean.
+One of its most emblematic features is the double curved ceiling of the Perla banquet hall, originally named Club La Concha, which resembles the interior of a conch shell and features enormous glass windows overlooking the Atlantic Ocean.
 The hotel was inaugurated in 1958, and then reopened in 2007 after a $220 million renovation.

 The Gallery Inn